Withdrawal and Military Leave of Absence

 2022-23 Academic Catalog Page

 Students who choose to leave the college during a term of enrollment may opt to withdraw from all coursework according to the college’s published enrollment deadlines.
-Students are requried to make formal notice to the college by working directly with the Dean of Students Office to begin the withdrawal process.
-Students should meet with their advisor(s), family members and review all dates and deadlines for this process, as well as the financial aid withdrawal policies (see below) and leave of absence requirements before making a final decision.
+Students are required to make formal notice to the college by working directly with the Dean of Students Office to begin the withdrawal process.
+Students should meet with their advisor(s), family members and review all dates and deadlines for this process, as well as the financial aid withdrawal policies (see below) before making a final decision.
 Students who are not continuously enrolled at the college are required to apply for readmission.

 Augustana Military Service Leave of Absence (LOA) Policy

 The college will assist students with their departure from the college for involuntary call to active military duty, training for active duty, or full-time National Guard duty or reserve activation.
 Qualifying students must be members of the United States military or National Guard prior to initial enrollment at Augustana.
 Students who provide advance notice are entitled to either complete their courses at a later time without penalty or withdraw from their courses with a full refund of tuition and fees paid.
 NOTE!
 Please note that students enlisting for initial service once the semester begins are not eligible for a LOA under this policy (please read below).
 The following stipulations and requirements apply.